shahrajat/shahrajat.github.io/_posts/2015-01-27-Profound-multi-dimensional-analysis-of-tetrad-years-in-academia.md

 -at level 8 to 10 (screwed up!) -

 > Oh 1PM is too early to get up, but don't wanna skip the lunch feast and spend a dime.
 Net speed looks good, just few minutes spend - I would.
 DC++  seems spammed by ABC urging to join a CS clan, ah I am rather a Fifa'14 fan.
 Evening is here, time to purify the atmosphere; before a merry Bajaj Nagar trip to meet dear.
-No point return hostel for the mess(y) dinner, call-up a pal and grab a glass of beer!
+No point returning hostel for the mess(y) dinner, call-up a pal and grab a glass of beer!

 -at level 4 to 7 (I gotta resist the fun!)